 You can also delete your LinkedIn account from the app if you so decide.
 The process is much the same as using a browser.

 - Log into the LinkedIn app.

-- Select your profile icon in the upper right-hand corner.
+- Tap your “profile icon” in the upper left-hand corner.

-- Select Continue and add your reason for leaving.
+- Tap on “Continue” and add your reason for leaving.

-- Enter your password to confirm and select Done.
+- Enter your password to confirm the action, then select “Done.”